-- I. Data on investment, capital stock, and capital services for 2017-2018 are added. - II.
+- I. Data on investment, capital stock, and capital services for 2018-2019 are added. - II.
 In the past years, we obtained detailed asset/industry-wise data on capital formation from the CSO.
-Since such data was not available for the current update, the 2017-2018 update relies solely on publicly available data from the NAS.
+The CSO provided us with two such historical series.
+The first was in 2004-2005 base, from 1950-51 to 2012-2013, and the second in 2011-2102 base, from 2011-2012 till 2016-2017.
+Since such data was not available since 2016-2017, the current and previous updates of the India KLEMS rely solely on publicly available data from the NAS for years after 2016. - III.

-- III.
 However, given that CSO now provides data that are more detailed to the public, this was largely consistent with our previous data.
 One outstanding issue was that the asset transport equipment was not separately available.
-Therefore, we assumed the share of transport equipment in the total machinery and equipment group in 2016-2017 to remain constant. - IV.
+Therefore, we assumed the share of transport equipment in the total machinery and equipment group in 2016-2017 to remain constant in the subsequent years. - IV.
 The above split is done for current price series.
-For deflating the assets, asset prices are extrapolated using the trend in the nearest aggregate asset (e.g. transport equipment is deflated using the extrapolated investment price of total machinery).
+For deflating the assets, asset prices are extrapolated using the trend in the nearest aggregate asset (e.g., transport equipment is deflated using the extrapolated investment price of total machinery). - V. The National Accounts does not provide the split between registered and unregistered manufacturing anymore.
+Therefore, it was hard to create the control total for these two segments of the manufacturing sector prior to creating the industry series using data from the Annual Survey of Industries and NSSO unorganized manufacturing surveys.
+In the current version of the database, this issue has been addressed by considering the household sector as a proxy for unregistered and the corporate and public sector as a proxy for the registered sector.